-Income tax claims amounting to ₹4,670 crore had not been considered as claims not acknowledged as debt because the Company has received favorable decisions on similar claims and therefore, based on its assessment, is of the view that any liability resulting from these claims is remote and will not sustain on ultimate resolution.
+Income tax claims amounting to ₹4,670 crore has not been considered as claims not acknowledged as debt because the Company has received favourable decisions on similar claims and therefore based on its assessment, is of the view that any liability resulting from these claims is remote and will not sustain on ultimate resolution.

-Amount paid to statutory authorities against the above tax claims amounted to $\ref{6,475}$ crore.
+Amount paid to statutory authorities against the above tax claims amounted to ₹6,475 crore.